GLOBAL MARKETS-Stocks drop, Treasury yields rise after Fitch downgrades US | Headlines

 GLOBAL MARKETS-Stocks drop, Treasury yields rise after Fitch downgrades US

-"The lack of movement in U.S. Treasury Bonds and the dollar index suggests the market has already largely quantified and assessed the damage done from recent fallouts," said Sophie Lund-Yates, lead equity analyst at Hargreaves Lansdown.
-Fitch's move, which came after it had placed the ratings on negative watch in May, drew an angry response from the White House, which called it "arbitrary and based on outdated data" as it came two months after a debt ceiling agreement that averted a U.S. default.
+Global shares and oil prices fell while Treasury yields and the dollar advanced on Wednesday as investors digested an unexpected downgrade of the United States' top-tier sovereign credit rating and private payrolls data that pointed to U.S. labor market resilience.

-Global shares fell while Treasury yields and the dollar advanced on Wednesday as investors digested an unexpected downgrade of the United States' top-tier sovereign credit rating and private payrolls data that pointed to US labor market resilience.
+Global shares and oil prices fell while Treasury yields and the dollar advanced on Wednesday as investors digested an unexpected downgrade of the United States' top-tier sovereign credit rating and private payrolls data that pointed to U.S. labor market resilience.
 Fitch, after the Wall Street close on Tuesday, cut the U.S. by one notch to AA+ from AAA, citing fiscal deterioration.
 Investors showed little sign of panic.

-"Look, no-one is seriously considering the prospect that the U.S. would ever fail to make a payment on its debt," said Eric Winograd, chief economist at AllianceBernstein in New York.
-"There will continue to be demand for both long-term and short-term Treasuries, and I don’t see this downgrade as a significant signal of any trouble ahead."
-The Dow Jones Industrial Average fell 0.48%, to 35,458.74, the S&P 500 lost 0.78%, to 4,540.85 and the Nasdaq Composite dropped 1.08%, to 14,129.91.
+"Look, no one is seriously considering the prospect that the U.S. would ever fail to make a payment on its debt," said Eric Winograd, chief economist at AllianceBernstein in New York.
+"There will continue to be demand for both long-term and short-term Treasuries, and I don't see this downgrade as a significant signal of any trouble ahead."
+The Dow Jones Industrial Average fell 0.67% to 35,393.29, the S&P 500 lost 1.12% to 4,525.26 and the Nasdaq Composite dropped 1.82% to 14,023.42.

-The U.S. dollar was up 0.44% against a basket of peers. .
-The CBOE Market Volatility Index jumped 10% on Wednesday but was still near the lows of the last 12 months.
+The U.S. dollar was up 0.7% against a basket of peers.
+The CBOE Market Volatility Index jumped around 15% on Wednesday but was still near the lows of the last 12 months.
 "The lack of movement in U.S. Treasury Bonds and the dollar index suggests the market has already largely quantified and assessed the damage done from recent fallouts," said Sophie Lund-Yates, lead equity analyst at Hargreaves Lansdown.

 Fitch's move, which came after it had placed the ratings on negative watch in May, drew an angry response from the White House, which called it "arbitrary and based on outdated data" as it came two months after a debt ceiling agreement that averted a U.S. default.
 Investors drew comparisons with what happened when Standard & Poor's cut the U.S.'s AAA rating in 2011 after the global financial crisis.

 While investors say the downgrade is unlikely to have a big impact on U.S. Treasuries, which underpin the financial system as an unrivalled global safe asset, it has injected some uncertainty into financial markets and cast renewed attention on the debt metrics of the world's largest economy.
-The news also came just after the U.S. Treasury said on Monday it expected to borrow $1.007 trillion in the third quarter, the largest amount yet for that period, compared with May's $274 billion estimate.
+The news also came just after the U.S. Treasury said on Monday it expected to borrow $1.007 trillion in the third quarter, the largest amount yet for that period.
+Treasury also announced that it plans to "incrementally" increase the size of its auctions across the board in the third quarter and continue increases in future quarters.

-DISAPPOINTING DATA Tony Sycamore, an analyst with IG, said that apart from the Fitch move, there had been some disappointing data in the U.S. and China and some weaker than expected earnings, so people were taking money off the table.
+DISAPPOINTING DATA Tony Sycamore, an analyst with IG, said that apart from the Fitch move, there had been some disappointing data in the United States and China and some weaker-than-expected earnings, so people were taking money off the table.

 Elsewhere, Japan's 10-year bond yield hit a nine-year peak on Wednesday as investors continued to test the Bank of Japan's tolerance for higher yields following Friday's surprise policy tweak.
 The yen was little changed against the dollar, looking to reverse three sessions of losses.
 Attention was still firmly on monetary policy, with uncertainty around how much the Bank of England will increase rates on Thursday.
 The decision is essentially seen as a coin toss with investors betting on a roughly 60% chance of a 25 basis-point move after an unexpectedly large 50 basis-point increase in June.

 Economic data was also in focus, with the U.S. due to publish jobs market data this week.
-Oil prices were steady on Wednesday at close to their highest levels since April, buoyed by crude and fuel product inventory data that showed robust U.S. demand.
+Oil prices eased on Wednesday after sharp gains, but remained near their highest levels since April, as crude and fuel product inventory data showed robust U.S. demand and offset concerns about the Chinese economy.

+U.S. crude fell 1.49% to $80.16 per barrel and Brent was at $83.83, down 1.27% on the day.
+Gold prices pared gains on Wednesday, hurt by a stronger dollar and a rebound in bond yields as investors digested Fitch's U.S. credit rating downgrade and focused on nonfarm payrolls data later this week.
+Spot gold dropped 0.5% to $1,934.60 an ounce.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)